Khmer Food Recipe:

 How To Shop For Lemongrass

 Look for firm, pale green, almost white stalks, with fat bulbous bottoms, and fresh, green spiky tops.
 Avoid purchasing lemongrass that is soft or rubbery —they’re old.
-The best part of the lemongrass, where much of the flavouring come from, is in its lower, cane-like bulbous stalk.
+The best part of the lemongrass, where much of the flavouring comes from, is in its lower, cane-like bulbous stalk.
 Many markets will trim off their lesser flavoured, leafy tops, leaving only a few short, spiky blades attached.
 Although those hard, spiky blades can be a bit dry, do not purchase ones where they’ve turned yellow.
 Fresh lemongrass is usually sold in groupings of three to four, secured with an elastic band.
 As I’ve mentioned previously, they’re sold everywhere.
 However, if you don’t have the time to prepare and chop the lemongrass, you can find pre-chopped lemongrass stalks.
 They’re sold in frozen packets.
 Look for it in the freezer section of your local Asian grocery store.

 How To Use Lemongrass In Your Cooking